With her distinctive ice maiden delivery, Claudia Brücken is the undoubted queen of cinematic avant pop.

 Brücken teamed up with former ZTT label mate Poppy to record a number of stripped back cover versions, with just piano or guitar as accompaniment for her first long form release since 1991.
-Among the reinterpretations were songs originally performed by RADIOHEAD, MARIANNE FAITHFUL, ASSOCIATES and KATE BUSH.
-One of the highlights was a suitably dramatic take on ‘Libertango’, better known as ‘I’ve Seen That Face Before’ made famous by GRACE JONES.
+Among the reinterpretations were songs originally performed by notable bands such as RADIOHEAD and ASSOCIATES, as well as divas like Marianne Faithfull and Kate Bush.
+One of the highlights was a suitably dramatic take on ‘Libertango’, better known as ‘I’ve Seen That Face Before’ made famous by Grace Jones.

 Humphreys and Brücken finally released a full length album as ONETWO in 2007 and from it was ‘Anonymous’, a song that began life as a demo from the aborted PROPAGANDA reunion and which had also been co-written with Andy McCluskey.
 The pretty ringing melodies and elegiac atmospheres were very reminiscent of classic OMD.
 But the collaboration had been unusual as at the time of the song’s conception, as Humphreys had not yet fully rejoined McCluskey in his old band.